Agile Software Development: Best Practices for Large Software Development Projects

 About the Book Club Meeting

 The PMIWDC Reston Book Club is a forum for talking about books that touch on the widely varied challenges of project and program management.
-Our meeting on “Inside the Box: A Proven System of Creativity for Breakthrough Results" by Drew Boyd will take place on Wednesday, July 29, 2015.
-We will meet at the community room in the 1st floor Conference Room at L-3 from 5:30pm - 6:30pm.
+Our meeting on Startup Leadership will take place on Wednesday, January 27, 2016.
+We will meet in the first floor meeting room in the offices of L-3 from 5:30pm - 6:30pm.

 Read more about the format of the book club in "About the Book Club" below.

 About the Book